AndrewJBateman/vuex-state-management/README.md

-# Angular Fast Http Caching
+# Vuex State Management

-Vue app to learn about state management using Vuex.
+* Vue app to learn about state management using Vuex.

 *** Note: to open web links in a new window use: _ctrl+click on link_**